KFQD

-KFQD (750 AM) is a commercial radio station in Anchorage, Alaska known as "News Talk 750 and 103.7 KFQD."
-It broadcasts a news/talk radio format and is owned by Alpha Media LLC.
+KFQD (750 AM) is a commercial radio station in Anchorage, Alaska branded as "News Talk 750 and 103.7 KFQD".
+It broadcasts a news/talk format and is owned by Connoisseur Media.
 The studios and offices are on Arctic Slope Avenue in Anchorage.

 KFQD is the oldest radio station in Alaska and one of the most powerful.
 It is a Class A, 50,000 watt, non-directional station broadcasting on a clear channel frequency.
-The transmitter is off Merlene Lane in Point MacKenzie.
+The transmitter site is off Merlene Lane in Point MacKenzie.

+KFQD is Alaska's primary entry point for the Emergency Alert System (EAS).
 It is also heard on 250 watt FM translator 103.7 K279BG in Anchorage and its adjacent suburbs.

 Programming

 KFQD begins each weekday with a three-hour block of local news and information.
 That's followed by nationally syndicated conservative talk shows including Armstrong & Getty, Dave Ramsey, Chad Benson, Clyde Lewis and Markley, Van Camp & Robbins.
 Weekends include Kim Komando, The Great American Outdoors, Big Alaska, Science Fantastic with Dr. Michio Kaku and Bill Handel on the Law.

 KFQD was the radio play-by-play home of the ECHL's Alaska Aces, which was simulcast by GCI on their cable network.
 KFQD also simulcasts some of the newscasts of KTUU-TV Channel 2, the Anchorage NBC Television Network affiliate.
-KFQD is Alaska's primary entry point for the Emergency Alert System (EAS).